 What are the 3 most difficult aspects of the program?
 “You need to have good study habits, there’s a lot of information to learn.
 With having a family dependability is difficult even when I’m tired, a bad mood or sick I know I need to show up.
 Time management is hard, with kids, and so much studying it’s hard to find time to get everything done.

 What advice would you give to other moms who want to attend this program but are also raising children?
 “If you are going to, you need a lot of patience.
 You will lose even more time than you already do, make sure to relax when you can.
 Stress levels will go up and it can cause you to lose it.
-If you need help, don’t be afraid to ask, people at the American College of Healthcare and the teachers in the program are willing to help.
+If you need help, don’t be afraid to ask, people at the American College of Healthcare and Technology and the teachers in the program are willing to help.
 Make sure you don’t give up, want to do it then do it.
 Just because you have children doesn’t mean you can’t better yourself.”

 What are some keys to success in the program?
 “Find the right study habits.
 Find the way you learn and stick to it.
 Do what you know best.
 Show up and pay attention.
 Show up with an open mind wanting to do your best.
 It is the best way to maintain grades and stress as well as keeping everything in order.